ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 The Lite plan is subject to limits.
 For more information about the Lite plan and the Professional plan, see the [service catalog](https://cloud.ibm.com/catalog/services/continuous-delivery){:external}.
 {: tip}

+You can maintain an activity log related to authorized users.
+For more information about viewing, managing, and auditing service-initiated and user-initiated activities in your {{site.data.keyword.contdelivery_full}} instances, see [{{site.data.keyword.at_full_notm}} events](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-cd-at-events).

 ### How are users counted for instances of {{site.data.keyword.contdelivery_short}} in resource groups?